UMAprotocol/docs/docs/oracle/dvm-interface.md

 contracts that request prices _sparingly_.
 This is dependent on the specifics of the financial contract, but, in general, prices should only be requested for dispute resolution and contract settlement.

-There are four methods that make up the Oracle Interface: `requestPrice`, `hasPrice`, and `getPrice`.
+There are three methods that make up the Oracle Interface: `requestPrice`, `hasPrice`, and `getPrice`.

 ### `requestPrice`